 Now that a contract has been executed and earnest money dropped off, we are officially in the Inspection Period.

-During this period, we conduct the inspection and negotiate any issues.
-Sellers need adequate time after we submit our response to get things together.
-Call people to provide expert advice, and provide estimates for the repairs.
-This will give them the information they need to figure how they are going to respond.
-Defects that were previously disclosed are not ground for terminating the contract and should be addressed in the Purchase Agreement.
+During this period, we conduct the inspection and negotiate the resolution of any findings made by the inspector.
+Sellers need adequate time after we submit our response to call the necessary service providers and get estimates for any repairs.
+Defects that were previously disclosed are not grounds for terminating the contract and should be addressed in the Purchase Agreement.